djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image4.png">

-35.1 Refer this [openapi.json](openapi.json).
-In this file, the value of "url" should be the URL of deployed API that your instructor will provide you after they have completed the APP setup.
-Paste that URL in file as shown below and save this file.
+35.1 Refer to this [openapi.json](openapi.json).
+In this file, the value of "url" should be the URL of deployed API that your instructor will provide after they have completed the APP setup.
+Paste that URL in the file as shown below and save this file.

 <img width="1000" alt="image" src="hands-on-lab-assets/image4.1.png">